Chess Tournament Information

 Philadelphia City Center Hotel.
 GM norms were achieved by Marc Arnold,

-John Daniel Bryant and Eesha Karavade and IM norms by
+John Daniel Bryant and Eesha Karavade and IM norms by Thomas Bartell, Yaacov

-Harmon-Vellotti.
-See the World Open website
+Norowitz and Luke Harmon-Vellotti.
+See the World

-Smirin, with 9 players achieving norms.
+with 9 players achieving norms.
 The 2015 World Open, the last of 3 in the DC area

 before returning to Philadelphia, ended in an 8-way tie.
 GM Alex Lenderman took

 the title in a tebreak game over GM Rauf Mamedov.
-IM
+IM norms were achieved by

-norms were achieved by Craig Hilby and Michael Burke, and a WIM norm by
+Craig Hilby and Michael Burke, and a WIM norm by Jennifer Yu.
+The 2016 World

-Jennifer Yu.
-The 2016 World Open saw a 7-way tie with Gabor Papp taking
+Open saw a 7-way tie with Gabor Papp taking the title in a playoff game

-and Razvan Preotu achieved GM norms and 8 players
+over Victor Bologan.
+Andrey Gorovets and Razvan Preotu achieved GM norms and 8

-earned IM norms.
-The 2017 World
+players earned IM norms.
+The 2017

 The